simmi30/lnd1/docs/leader_election.md

-# Increasing LND reliablity by clustering
+# Increasing broln reliablity by clustering

-Normally LND nodes use the embedded bbolt database to store all important states.
+Normally broln nodes use the embedded bbolt database to store all important states.
 This method of running has been proven to work well in a variety of environments, from mobile clients to large nodes serving hundreds of channels.
-With scale however it is desirable to be able to replicate LND's state to quickly and reliably move nodes, do updates and be more resilient to datacenter failures.
+With scale however it is desirable to be able to replicate broln's state to quickly and reliably move nodes, do updates and be more resilient to datacenter failures.

-It is now possible to store all essential state in a replicated etcd DB and to run multiple LND nodes on different machines where only one of them (the leader) is able to read and mutate the database.
+It is now possible to store all essential state in a replicated etcd DB and to run multiple broln nodes on different machines where only one of them (the leader) is able to read and mutate the database.
 In such setup if the leader node fails or decomissioned, a follower node will be elected as the new leader and will quickly come online to minimize downtime.